 - With a purely chamomile, a chamomile and lavender combo and two other herbal tea blends, the Traditional Medicinals Relaxation Sampler can help soothe you and guide you to a calmer state.

 - Want to feel relaxed but not into sipping tea?
 Try Vitacost L-Theanine from Suntheanine ®.
 Just one capsule can help you feel calmer.

 - A lack of sleep can make you feel hungrier and more irritable.
 If you toss and turn at night and counting sheep is doing nothing but making you feel baaahed, try Vitacost Sleep Complex with Melatonin and Valerian.

 - Who ya gonna call when cravings strike?
-The “Ghostbusters” equivalent for curbing cravings: Re-Body Hunger Chews Appetite Control Formula.
-These tasty mandarin orange-flavored chews can help you halt your pattern of eating by achieving a state of satiety.
+The “Ghostbusters” equivalent for curbing cravings: Re-Body Hunger Chews Appetite Reduction Formula.
+These tasty tropical mango-flavored chews can help you halt your pattern of eating by achieving a state of satiety.